Saeris/supabase-auth-helpers/packages/nextjs/README.md

 ## Protecting routes with [Nextjs Middleware](https://nextjs.org/docs/middleware)

+> 🚨 Please note, `withMiddlewareAuth` is now broken in Nextjs 12.2 due to [breaking changes](https://nextjs.org/docs/messages/middleware-upgrade-guide#breaking-changes) in the middleware implementation.
+Use at your own risk!

 As an alternative to protecting individual pages using `getServerSideProps` with `withPageAuth`, `withMiddlewareAuth` can be used from inside a `_middleware` file to protect an entire directory.
 In the following example, all requests to `/protected/*` will check whether a user is signed in, if successful the request will be forwarded to the destination route, otherwise the user will be redirected to `/login` (defaults to: `/`) with a 307 Temporary Redirect response status:

 ```ts